Cheney Stadium, Tacoma, Washington

 States to go: 46

-Number of games: 2 (1 before quest began)
+Number of games: 8 (not including 1 before quest began)

 First game in quest: July 1, 2004 (Tacoma Rainiers 7, Portland Beavers 6)